 1. What are the uses of flow, volume, and pressure graphic displays?

-To detect Auto-PEEP, determine patient-ventilator synchrony, measure work of breathing, adjust tidal volume and minimize overdistention, asses the effect of bronchodilator administration, determine the appropriate PEEP level, evaluate the adequacy of inspiratory time in pressure control ventilation, detect the presence and rate of continuous leaks, and determine the appropriate rise time.
+To detect auto-PEEP, determine patient-ventilator synchrony, measure work of breathing, adjust tidal volume to minimize overdistension, assess the effect of bronchodilator administration, determine the appropriate PEEP level, evaluate the adequacy of inspiratory time in pressure control ventilation, detect the presence and rate of continuous leaks, and determine the appropriate rise time.

 2. What is the key to selecting a flow pattern?

-Select the one that will best ventilate the patient, low peak airway pressure, low mean airway pressure, and IE ratio of 1:2 or less.
+Select the one that best ventilates the patient with low peak airway pressure, low mean airway pressure, and an I:E ratio of 1:2 or less.

 3. What is the square wave?

-It utilizes a high-pressure source (from the machine), the flow peaks and stays constant, uninfluenced by changes in resistance and compliance.
+It utilizes a high-pressure source from the machine, where the flow peaks and remains constant, uninfluenced by changes in resistance and compliance.

 4. When is the square wave used?

-It is used with patients with non-compliant (stiff) lungs and increased respiratory rates.
-It decreases inspiratory time and has better air distribution/gas exchange.
+It is used with patients who have non-compliant (stiff) lungs and increased respiratory rates to decrease inspiratory time and improve air distribution/gas exchange.

 5. What is a caution of the square wave?

-It could increase peak airway pressure and the mean airway pressure.
-It pushes too quickly.
-You should use the lowest possible pressure.
+It could increase peak airway pressure and mean airway pressure since it delivers air too quickly.
+The lowest possible pressure should be used.

-It is the same pattern, breath after breath but the flow is not constant.
-It is most like normal breathing.
-The sine wave uses decreased airway resistance by decreasing flow; decreases peak airway pressures.
+It repeats the same pattern breath after breath, but the flow is not constant, mimicking normal breathing.
+The sine wave decreases airway resistance by reducing flow and decreases peak airway pressures.

 7. What is a caution of the sine wave?